Submit a news tip

 Switch

 It’s time for the latest Famitsu’s most wanted games chart outlining what Japanese gamers are looking forward to based on reader votes.
-This week, Fatal Frame 2 Remake lands on the list for the first time.
+This time around, we see the first appearances for Pragmata on Nintendo Switch 2 and Trails in the Sky 2nd Chapter.

 Below are the latest Nintendo products that can be currently pre-ordered at retailers: